1098-T/Education Tax Credits Information

 - Why is Los Rios CCD asking for my social security number (SSN) or individual taxpayer identification number (ITIN)?

-- The IRS can impose a penalty of $100 per information return for missing or incorrect SSN/ITINs.
+- The IRS can impose a $100 penalty against the District per information return for missing or incorrect SSN/ITINs.
 If not provided, or your number does not look accurate, we will contact you and request you submit your number to your Collegeís Admissions and Records Office on Form W-9S, Request for Taxpayer Identification Number.
-If you do not provide the requested information, you may be liable for the $100 penalty.
+If you do not provide the requested information, the IRS may impose a $50 penalty against you.

-- Do I need to provide a SSN/ITIN if I am a non-resident alien student?
+- Do I need to provide a SSN/ITIN if I am a non-resident alien (international) student?

 - No, you do not need to provide an SSN or ITIN as the District is not required by the IRS to report your tuition information.